FAIR Decorative Arts Guide

 • Tell FAIR the intended use and upload the photo checklist items so the request can be routed by object category, report purpose, geography, and fee transparency.

 • What is the difference between porcelain and ceramics in appraisal work?
 Ceramics is the broader category.
-Porcelain is a ceramic body type that may require more specific expertise, especially for factory marks, body type, period, decoration, and restoration.
-A buyer can start broad, but the appraiser should narrow the category before valuing the object.
+Porcelain is a ceramic body type that may require more specific expertise for factory marks, body type, period, decoration, and restoration.
+Start broad, then let the appraiser narrow the category before valuing the object.

 • Can a ceramics appraisal be done online?
 Often, yes, when the buyer provides strong photographs, measurements, marks, condition details, and documentation.
 High-value, heavily restored, disputed, or very condition-sensitive objects may still need in-person inspection.